The Scholars and the Lion

 When the third brahmin scholar breathed life into the lion, the great beast sirred and awoke.
 Then, with a mighty roar, it leaps upon the three scholars and eat them up in minutes.
 The Brahmin on the tree thanked God for giving him the common sense not to mess with God and his creations.
 The scholars and the lion sets out a learning morale for all of us.

-Moral of the story – The scholars and the lion : Apply wisdom judiciously.
+The moral of the story – The Scholars and the Lion: Apply wisdom judiciously.

 How useful was this post?